2. Principles of Phonetics

 On the form provided, sketch the change in position of the following articulators through the utterance, aligned to the given segmental transcription: (i) jaw height, (ii) velum open/close, (iii) height of back of tongue, (iv) height of tip of tongue, (v) lip opening.

-You will be provided with an audio recording of a sentence which has been made with a simultaneous tracking of the articulators (captured using electromagnetic articulography (EMA)).
+You will be provided with signals related to speech articulators (captured using electromagnetic articulography (EMA)).